-The Basics and Dangers of Tax Liens
+The Basics and Dangers of Federal and State Tax Liens

 Tax liens are legal claims filed by the IRS against anything of value which you own.
 This can be your home, business, income, automobiles, jewelry, property, etc. It is basically a public announcement of your back tax debt and gives the IRS precedent over any other creditors.
 Our team here at ITS is experienced in tax law and will help you obtain a more affordable solution to pay your tax liability.

 Before a tax lien can be filed against you, the following criteria must be met:

 - A written “Notice and Demand for Tax Payment” has been sent

 - You have refused or are unable to pay off your tax debt within ten days of receiving the notice

 Once this criteria is met and a lien is established, it will appear on your credit report.
 Having record of an IRS attachment in your credit history can ruin your financial future.
 Your tax lien remains a public record until the amount is paid in full.
 This is a method used by the IRS to embarrass or intimidate you into accepting an impossible agreement.

 Attempting to negotiate settlements for back taxes with the IRS on your own can lead to increased penalties and fines, additional financial stress, and missed opportunities.
 You need an experienced tax lawyer who can provide IRS tax lien help.
 Our professionals know your financial rights and what repayment options are available for what you owe.
 We will represent you in all negotiations to bring your problems to an end.
 Some of our most skilled areas include:

 - Prevention, Withdrawal and Release of IRS tax liens